 The Craneway Craft Fair provides an opportunity for the Bay Area community to support, enjoy, and be nourished by local artisans in much the same way it interacts with KPFA.
-Neither the Fair exhibitors nor KPFA receive corporate support, therefore both enjoy the freedom and creativity that independence allows.

 For 48 years The Craneway Craft Fair has helped sustain listener-funded KPFA radio.
 Founded in 1949 by Lewis Hill, a pacifist, poet, and journalist, KPFA was the first community supported radio station in the USA.
 KPFA currently airs public news, public affairs, talk, and music programming and is well-known for its progressive views.
-KPFA broadcasts live from the Craneway Pavilion from 9-noon both days of the fair, with program hosts conducting interviews with the artists, musicians, fair trade and non-profit vendors.
+KPFA broadcasts live from the Craneway Pavilion from 9am-11am both days of the fair, with program hosts conducting interviews with the artists, musicians, fair trade and non-profit vendors.

 Admission: $12 ages 18-64, $8 Seniors & Disabled, Youth Free — Tickets available at the door or online through Eventbrite.

 Craneway Pavilion, 1414 Harbour Way South, Marina District, Richmond CA, 94804